Fred Kader Shoah Foundation Testimony

 Fred Kader

 No, I was still being hidden.
 I was either hidden in the home of the Good Angels, in Antwerp though I was already, at that time, already must have been in Malines, the place having been denounced.
 And so, October 30th, the orphanage at Wezembeek was liquidated.
-And the 50-odd children and Mrs. Marie Albert Bloom and her people were sent to Malines on their way to Auschwitz.
+And the 50-odd children and Mrs. Marie Albert Blum and her people were sent to Malines on their way to Auschwitz.
 And so, they got there on October 30th, 1942.
 And what was happening is that convoys were being started from Malines for the Belgian people, but there were also a lot of Belgian people who were working in France.
 And so, after they had worked under slave labor for a while, they were being sent back from northern France from having worked there, back to Malines, and from there, the convoy was further loaded with people who were being deported from Belgium itself.
 And then these convoys from Malines went on into Germany and on into Poland to Auschwitz.
-And when the group from Wezembeek, with Mrs. Marie Albert Bloom, got there October 30th, the convoy was late in coming from France.
+And when the group from Wezembeek, with Mrs. Marie Albert Blum, got there October 30th, the convoy was late in coming from France.
 And what, of course, was happening at that time that the world denied it, people already knew that these convoys were going to Auschwitz and going to their death.
 And so, people would escape from the convoys.
 And since the convoy originated in northern France, near Calais, the people who were being transported on these convoys were people who were still very healthy, who had been working.
 And so, these people were jumping the train.
 And, of course, the Nazis would either shoot them if they could or send the dogs after them to get them back.
 But every time someone else jumped the train, the train would stop and they would try to catch the people who would jump off the trains.
 And it was for this reason that this went on and on as the train was coming from northern France, that the train was delayed in getting to Malines.
-And so, I was in Malines at that time, and the Wezembeek people that Mrs. Marie Albert Bloom was looking after also came to Malines, and everybody was waiting for the convoy to come.
+And so, I was in Malines at that time, and the Wezembeek people that Mrs. Marie Albert Blum was looking after also came to Malines, and everybody was waiting for the convoy to come.

 Sheryl Tatelman